Hardware Recommendations for Unreal Engine

 Because of how inconsistent those lists can be, we’ve taken the time to perform testing to determine what hardware runs Unreal Engine the best.
 Based on this testing, we have come up with our own list of recommended hardware.

 For those that need the best possible performance for heavily threaded tasks like building lighting and compiling the engine from source, we offer a number of high core count CPUs depending on both your budget and the performance you need for these tasks.
-The AMD Threadripper PRO 5965WX should be roughly 25% faster than the Ryzen 5950X for tasks like light baking and nearly twice as fast for compiling – while the Threadripper PRO 5975WX and 5995WX are even faster.
-Note that these CPUs can be slightly slower for other tasks, however, so we typically only recommend one of these high core count CPUs for users that spend a significant amount of time building lighting or compiling.
+The AMD Threadripper 7970X is about twice as fast as the Core i9 models for compiling – while the Threadripper 7960X and 7980X also offer great performance and are additional options depending on your budget.
+All of these CPUs are substantially more expensive than mainstream models, though, so we typically only recommend one of them for users who spend a significant amount of time building lighting or compiling.

 Video Card (GPU)

-Currently, Unreal Engine utilizes the video card solely to display the graphics on the screen.
-Many applications in other fields have begun using the GPU for other tasks as well, but this has not yet been implemented in the Unreal Editor.
-Because of this, a faster video card will give you a higher FPS in the viewport or in a stand-alone game, but likely will not improve your productivity in other tasks. (a future update will allow for lightmass baking, but that is in beta at the time of writing)
+Unreal Engine utilizes the video card primarily to display the graphics on the screen.
+Many applications in other fields have begun using the GPU for other tasks as well, but this is only starting to be implemented in the Unreal Editor.
+Because of this, a faster video card will give you a higher FPS in the viewport or in a stand-alone game, but likely will not improve your productivity in other tasks.

-- NVIDIA GeForce RTX 3070 Ti 8GB – This GPU offers great performance for its price, and has plenty of power to handle multiple displays without a problem.
+- NVIDIA GeForce RTX 4080 16GB – This GPU offers great performance for its price, and has plenty of power to handle multiple displays without a problem.

-- NVIDIA RTX A6000 48GB – Nvidia’s professional graphics line offers the ability to sync multiple systems together along with video walls and certain video cameras.
-This is a much needed feature for certain Virtual Production workflows, and is available with several of the RTX A-series models.
+- NVIDIA RTX 6000 Ada Generation 48GB – NVIDIA’s professional graphics line offers the ability to sync multiple systems together along with video walls and certain video cameras.
+This is a much-needed feature for certain Virtual Production workflows and is available with many professional RTX GPUs.

 - 32GB of RAM for most users